Gaylor conspiracy theory: Developments and interpretation

 Gaylors believed Swift swapped a lyric in her song "New Year's Day" from "I want your midnights" to "I want her midnights" during a performance at the Time 100 gala on April 23, 2019, which followed an uptick in rainbow imagery on her social media.
-During this time Swift was also teasing a big announcement for April 26, 2019, lesbian visibility day, and there was speculation she was planning to come out.
+During this time Swift was also teasing a big announcement for April 26, 2019, Lesbian Visibility Day, and there was speculation she was planning to come out.
 The announcement ended up being the release of her single "Me!" off her Lover album.

 Swift released the single "You Need to Calm Down", a song in support of the LGBTQ community on June 14, 2019, during Pride Month.
 In the lyric video for the song she spelled the word "glad" as "GLAAD", which resulted in surge of donations for the organization.
 The same night she appeared as a surprise guest at the 50th anniversary celebration of the Stonewall riots at the Stonewall Inn, where she performed "Shake It Off" with Jesse Tyler Ferguson of Modern Family.
 Swift released the music video for "You Need to Calm Down" on June 17, which shows her wearing what some identified as the bisexual pride colors in her hair.
 In the video she features almost 30 queer and trans celebrities, as well as several references to queer culture.
 The video ends with a link to a change.org petition in support of the Equality Act, which she also wrote an open letter to Senator Lamar Alexander in support of.
 While some believed Swift's increased support for the LGBTQ community was indicative of a queer identity or simply an example of allyship, others criticized her actions, particularly "You Need to Calm Down", as being performative activism or queerbaiting.

-Swift, despite being one of the biggest musicians in history, closely follows her fans on social media, which has been dubbed "Taylurking", and she sometimes even interacts with them directly.
+Swift, despite being one of the biggest musicians in history, closely follows her fans on social media, which has been dubbed "Taylurking" by Swifties.
+She sometimes even interacts with fans' social media posts directly.
 She also sends her fans packages and donations, hand selects fans to do free meet and greets with at her shows, and after following and vetting individual fans for periods of months online, invites them to her home for gatherings and performances.
 Swift has said that she is "really in touch with [her] fans".
-This has been cited as one reason for the persistence of Gaylor.
+This has been cited as one reason for the persistence of the Gaylor theory.